vamsidarbhamulla/kotlin-mvp-retrofit2-rxjava2/README.md

 # kotlin-mvp-retrofit-rxjava framework

-This is a sample android using kotlin-mvp-retrofit-rxjava.
+This is a sample android app using kotlin-mvp-retrofit-rxjava.

 This project displays the api data from "https://jsonplaceholder.typicode.com/" in various different tabs.